Shed Cost Calculator

 Skipping the Foundation Upgrade

-Not Verifying the Setback Requirements
+Not Verifying Setback Requirements

 Ignoring the 10-Year Total Cost of Ownership